When planning permission is required

 A table of the use classes in the document below:

-If you require a formal confirmation from the Planning Authority that works or a use of land does not require planning permission you can submit an application for a Certificate of Lawful Development/Use to Aberdeen City Council.
-More information about this can be found on Sections 7 and 8 of the Development Management Validation Standards booklet.
+If you require a formal confirmation from the planning authority that works or a use of land does not require planning permission you can submit an application for a certificate of lawful development/use.
+More information about this can be found on Sections seven and eight of the development management validation standards booklet.

 Legislation allows for some development to take place without the need for planning permission.
 Such development is defined 'permitted development'.
 For detailed guidance of permitted development in flats and houses, please read the Scottish Government's guidance on householder permitted development rights.